 Description

-The main house has a hipped natural slate roof rising to a central flat section with a crested terracotta ridge and finials.
-Cement-rendered and painted walls are lined with a high advanced basecourse and four moulded stucco stringcourses—one at each cill level and one below each window head level.
-There is a cement-rendered and painted chimney on the party wall between each bay.
-A corbelled eaves course supports moulded cast-iron rainwater goods with downpipes to each end of the façade.
+A late Victorian parochial house dating to the 1880s–1890s, set within planted grounds on the east side of Jonesborough Village Road and accessed by a tree-lined avenue.
+The building is a two-storey, three-bay structure aligned north-east to south-west, with a hipped natural slate roof rising to a central flat section crowned by a crested terracotta ridge and finials.
+Cement-rendered and painted walls are supported by a high advanced basecourse and decorated with four moulded stucco stringcourses—one at each cill level and one below each window head level.
+Cement-rendered chimney stacks with corbelled eaves courses support moulded cast-iron rainwater goods.
+A small decorative gablet projects from the centre of the façade, finished with stucco coping, moulded kneelers, and a foliated cast-iron finial.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.